googleapis/google-cloud-ruby/google-cloud-debugger/docs/design.md

 objects.
 We only gets local variables for the top 5 most recent stack frames, assuming those will be the commonly used data for user, and it's not often useful to collect local variables for all the frames.
-The user defined expressions are evaluated using the [readyonly expression evaluation](#readonly-expression-evaluation) technique described below.
+The user defined expressions are evaluated using the [readonly expression evaluation](#readonly-expression-evaluation) technique described below.

 #### Variable conversion